asc4asc/bash-style-guide/README.md

-This is a copy for working on it please go to the original!
+This is a copy for working on it please go to the original! --> https://github.com/bahamas10/bash-style-guide

 My Bash Style Guide
 ================
+Most of my bash scripts are a copy from the net.
+Also comes form one liners like.

+ls | grep "test" && echo ja!

+If they grow I think I had to refactor them.
+Then I will use this style guide to get a readable code.

-This style guide is meant to outline how to write bash scripts with a style that makes them safe and predictable.
-This guide is based on [this wiki](http://mywiki.wooledge.org), specifically this page:
+The original guide was based on [this wiki](http://mywiki.wooledge.org), specifically this page:

 http://mywiki.wooledge.org/BashGuide/Practices

-If anything is not mentioned explicitly in this guide, it defaults to matching whatever is outlined in the wiki.

-Fork this style guide on GitHub https://github.com/bahamas10/bash-style-guide
+Better Fork the original style guide on GitHub https://github.com/bahamas10/bash-style-guide

 Aesthetics
 ----------